Attribute Style CSS Programming

 Sample Refactoring

 So, lets define a ‘.debug’ attribute the we can use to mark elements we want to debug.
-For the grid classes it can have special behavior (Attribute behave differently depending on their input, remember?).
+For the layout classes it can have special behavior (Attribute behave differently depending on their input, remember?).
 For non grid elements we can also set a background so we can use ‘.debug’ on anything.

 /* all elements get a gray background as the default behavior*/